virgili0/Virgilio/README.md

 In fact, they do not require any previous knowledge, but being confident with programming and high school math is necessary to understand and implement most of the concepts.

 Every source listed here is **free or open source**.

+I tried to be concise and direct everywhere, to _avoid information overhead_.

 Click on "watch", I'm updating this in the free time and weekends.